stem-discord/website/README.md

 DB_PASS=the password
-DB_AUTHSOURCE=the database to validate (usually admin) PROCESS_NAME=used for pm2 restart on github. required if you want to test github push actions
+DB_AUTHSOURCE=the database to validate (usually admin) PROCESS_NAME=used for pm2 restart on github. required if you want to test github push actions STEM_DISCORD_DB=the database for stem discord. not required# mongodb://localhost:27018
 ```

 `srv/discordBot`